 The above steps are the foundation for a successful outcome if you spend the requisite amount of time at every step.
 The one size fits all does not apply with ERPs.
 Your industry, your size, your complexity, your people, your budget, and your timelines are just some of the factors to consider when choosing the best ERP solution for your organization let alone the future scale so you don’t outgrow what you have purchased.

-Whether you do this on your own or you hire an outside consulting agency, the thing you should remember is to follow a process and make sure your Project Team is included at every step of the project from requirements review, to system selection, to the system implementation.
+Whether you do this on your own or you hire an Independent ERP Consultant, you should follow a process and make sure your Project Team is included at every step of the project from requirements review, to system selection, to the system implementation.

-About the author: Al Esmail, PMP, CPA, CGA has held Senior Management positions with ERP vendors like SAP, Microsoft, Infor, and Sage to name a few.
+About the author: Al Esmail, PMP, CPA, CGA has held Senior Management positions with ERP vendors like SAP, Microsoft, Infor, and Sage.
 He currently leads an ERP I.T. company helping customers with all facets of their ERP life cycle from identifying your business requirements, helping you select the best system for your industry, Project Managing the implementation, and providing post live support for your ERP solution.